ICML-anon/rllab/docs/user/experiments.rst

 Stub Mode Experiments
 =====================

 :code:`rllab` also supports a "stub" mode for running experiments, which supports more configurations like logging and parallelization.
 A sample script is provided in :code:`examples/trpo_cartpole_stub.py`.
-The content is copied below:
+The content is pasted below:

 .. code-block:: python